 Concerns over environmental pollution and climate change have produced significant legislative and regulatory efforts on a global basis, and we believe this will continue both in scope and in the number of countries participating.
 These changes could directly increase the cost of energy, which may have an effect on the way we manufacture robots or utilize energy to deliver our services.
 In addition, any new regulations or laws in the environmental area might increase the cost of raw materials or key components we use in our robots.
-Environmental regulations may require us to reduce product energy usage, monitor and exclude an expanding list of restricted substances and to participate in compulsory recovery and recycling of our robots or components.
+Environmental regulations may require us to reduce product energy usage and to participate in compulsory recovery and recycling of our robots or components.
 We are unable to predict how any future changes will impact us and if such impacts will be material to our business.